 A magnitude 7.0 earthquake has occurred 279 km (173 miles) ESE of Tadine, New Caledonia at a depth of 10 km (6.2 miles).
 A tsunami warning issued for the region has been lifted.
 There are no immediate reports of damage or injuries.

-A major magnitude 7.0 earthquake struck Saturday off the coast of Ishinomaki, a city located just 65 miles (104 km) from Fukushima, Japan at a depth of 54 km (34 miles).
-The earthquake shook buildings as far as Tokyo and triggered a tsunami advisory for a part of the northeast coast.
+A major magnitude 7.3 earthquake struck Wednesday off the coast of Fukushima, Japan at a depth of 63 km (39 miles).
+The earthquake shook buildings in downtown Tokyo and triggered a tsunami advisory for a part of the northeast coast.
 There were no early reports of major damage, but nearly 2 million people lost power as a result of the quake.
 A high-speed bullet train was reported to have been derailed by the shaking.